 We aren't the enemy of the people.
 We are the people.
 We aren't fake news.
-We're your news, and we work hard every day to get the facts right.
+We are your news and we struggle night and day to get the facts right.

 We are always by your side.
-We shop the same stores, attend the same places of worship and hike the same trails.
+We shop the same stores, worship at the same places and hike the same trails.
 We struggle with daycare and worry about paying for retirement.

-Our work is a labor of love because we love our country and believe we're playing a vital role in our democracy.
-Self-governance demands that our citizens be well-informed and that's what we're here to do.
-We go beyond the government-issued press release or briefing and ask questions.
+Our work is a labor of love because we love our country and believe we are playing a vital role in our democracy.
+Self-governance demands that our citizens need to be well-informed and that's what we're here to do.
+We try to go beyond the government issued press release or briefing and ask tough questions.
 We hold people in power accountable for their actions.
 Some think we're rude to question and challenge.
 We know it's our obligation.

 As women's rights pioneer and investigative journalist Ida B. Wells wrote in 1892: "The people must know before they can act and there is no educator to compare with the press."

-Note: This commentary is adapted from an editorial crafted by the New York Press Association, which is working with the Boston Globe and media organizations around the country, including the Oregon Newspaper Publishers Association, to celebrate freedom of the press this week.
+Note: This editorial is adapted from an opinion piece by the New York Press Association, which is working with media organizations around the country, including the Oregon Newspaper Publishers Association, to celebrate freedom of the press this week.

 Quality local journalism takes time and money, which comes, in part, from paying readers.
 If you enjoy articles like this one, please consider supporting us.